-Hot Dog Chili – A hot dog just isn’t complete without this homemade chili at our house, anyway.
-Skip the canned version and make your own.
+A hot dog just isn’t complete without a generous smothering with homemade chili at our house.
+Skip the canned version and make your own Hot Dog Chili this year.
 Homemade chili has a much better taste and you likely have all of the ingredients on hand to make it.
 This chili is my “go to” hot dog chili recipe, and it’s packed with flavor.
 I like to make this in advance and freeze it.
 It freezes and reheats beautifully, and for a cookout, I usually have it warmed in my crockpot so people can build their own hot dogs with their favorite fixins.’

-My Mom never bought chili she always made it homemade and her version inspired my version.
-Naturally.
-It’s has a nice balance between spicy and sweet, and I can’t imagine serving a hot dog without it and a side of creamy cole slaw.
+My Mom never bought chili she always made it homemade and her version inspired my version, naturally.
+It’s a nice balance between spicy and sweet, and I can’t imagine serving a hot dog without chili and a side of creamy cole slaw.
 Dressed with my Mom’s delicious cole slaw dressing, of course!

 Hot Dog Chili